cmtzco/account-assignment/README.md

 ### Installation

+** **NOTE:** *Some of these steps may require elevated privileges to run.
+Prefix the command with sudo if your account does not have the correct permission set.*

 - Ensure that Python 2.7 and Pip are installed on the device this will be used on.

 - Clone repo to your desired run location